João Cancelo: Senior

 Cancelo was called up for the first time to the senior team by head coach Fernando Santos on 26 August 2016, playing the full 90 minutes of a 5–0 friendly win over Gibraltar in Porto on 1 September and scoring the third goal.
 In the following month he added another two, in as many 2018 FIFA World Cup qualifiers against Andorra (6–0, home) and Faroe Islands (away, same score).

 In May 2018, Cancelo was included in a preliminary 35-man squad for the finals in Russia, but he did not make the final cut.
 Cancelo was selected for all four matches in the league phase of the 2018–19 UEFA Nations League group stage, helping the hosts Portugal qualify to the inaugural Nations League Finals in June 2019.
 In the UEFA Nations League Finals, Portugal defeated the Netherlands 1–0 in Porto to win the trophy.

-Cancelo was initially included in Portugal's squad for UEFA Euro 2020 in June 2021; however, he tested positive for COVID-19 two days prior to the side's opening match against Hungary, and was replaced in the squad by Diogo Dalot.
+Cancelo was initially included in Portugal's squad for UEFA Euro 2020 in June 2021; however, he tested positive for COVID-19 two days prior to the team's opening match against Hungary, and was replaced in the squad by Diogo Dalot.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
+Cancelo initially started Portugal's group stage matches, but amid a bad run of form, he lost his place to Diogo Dalot, who started the team's round of 16 game against Switzerland, with Portugal winning the match 6–1.
+In the quarter-final against Morocco, Cancelo again started on the bench, coming on for Raphaël Guerreiro in the 51st minute as Portugal lost 1–0.

+During UEFA Euro 2024 qualifying, Cancelo appeared nine times and scored three goals as Portugal won all ten matches in Group J. On 21 May 2024, Cancelo was named in Portugal's squad for UEFA Euro 2024 in Germany.
+He started the team's opening match against Czechia, where he was substituted for Nélson Semedo in the 90th minute.
+He then played the first 68 minutes against Turkey, assisting Samet Akaydin 28th-minute own goal.
+He was rested for the final Group F fixture against Georgia which Portugal lost 2–0.
+He was restored to the starting line-up for Portugal's round of 16 match against Slovenia and played 117 minutes as Portugal won 3–0 in a penalty shootout after the match ended in a 0–0 draw.
+Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout.